 Pioneering improved quality and enhanced throughput

-A strong client relationship and detailed 3D simulations helped Pesmel deliver a cutting edge CRM2 mill for JSW Steel.
+A strong client relationship and detailed 3D simulations helped Pesmel deliver cutting edge technology for JSW Steel’s CRM2 mill.

-“As Logistics experts, it’s always good to be involved in projects at an early phase, as normal practice for the customer is to focus on the production lines and not the logistics, packing and storage systems, which may lead to major complications at a later date”, says Juha Suksi, Vice President of Sales and Marketing, Pesmel Oy.
-“We consider the project from a total logistics point of view, and a green field site is a good opportunity to optimise at an early date”.
+“As Logistics experts, it’s always good to be involved in projects at an early phase, as normal practice for the customer is to focus on the production lines and not the logistics, packing, and storage systems, which may lead to major complications at a later date,” says Juha Suksi, Vice President of Sales and Marketing, Pesmel Oy.
+“We consider the project from a total logistics point of view, and a greenfield site is a good opportunity to optimize at an early date”.

 One mill, one screen

-As a result of this study, Pesmel created a comprehensive YMS for JSW Steel that integrated the various functions contained within the mill into one logistic-entity.
-Now, the whole factory is accessible from a single screen and all the functions within the yard are linked via an efficient high-speed coil car system working in support of Electric Overhead Travelling (EOT) cranes.
+As a result of this study, Pesmel created a comprehensive YMS for JSW Steel that integrated the various functions contained within the mill into one logistic entity.
+The whole factory is accessible from a single screen and all the functions within the yard are linked via an efficient high-speed coil car system working in support of Electric Overhead Travelling (EOT) cranes.

-In practice, coils enter the hot rolling area on railway wagons.
+In practice, coils enter the hot-rolling area on railway wagons.
 Semi-automated overhead cranes fitted with HMIs (Human Machine Interfaces) are supported by operators who scan coil barcodes and automatically generate task lists for the overhead cranes.
-A simple push of a button calls a crane into position which in turn moves the coils to the correct storage area.
-Besides the operator manually controlling the lifts movements in the channel, the process is highly automated.
-Coil cars also feed the PLTCM line coil saddles which then distribute coils throughout the factory.
+A simple push of a button calls a crane into position, which in turn moves the coils to the correct storage area.
+The process is highly automated, apart from the operator manually controlling the lifts movements in the channel.
+Coil cars also feed the PLTCM line coil saddles, which then distribute coils throughout the factory.
 Systematic and sequential loading of the PLTCM at its entry is carried out by the four-way coil car with suitable interfacing with the PLTCM walking beam conveyor.
-A coil car system then picks up the cold rolled coils from the PLTCM exit for the cold roll storage.
-After storage, the coil car system delivers the coils to the annealing and galvanising lines.
-This four-way coil car system minimises overhead crane usage, greatly reducing their time investment and enabling the cranes to focus on working efficiently in one area for mainly the “pick and place” task and also assuring the least handling amount of damage to the coils.
+A coil car system then picks up the cold-rolled coils from the PLTCM exit for the cold-roll storage.
+After storage, the coil car system delivers the coils to the annealing and galvanizing lines.
+This four-way coil car system minimizes overhead crane usage, greatly reducing their time investment and enabling the cranes to focus on working efficiently in one area for mainly the “pick and place” task.
+This also assures the least amount of handling damage to the coils.
 Similarly, the work in progress (WIP) coils are managed with a suitable automatic Yard Management System (YMS) for the finishing operations.